Petro Jacyk

 Peter "Petro" Jacyk (July 7, 1921— November 1, 2001) was a Canadian entrepreneur of Ukrainian descent and a philanthropist.

 He was the founder of the Prombank Group of Companies and the Petro Jacyk Education Foundation.

 Early life and education

-Jacyk was born into a peasant family in the small rural village of Verkhnie Synyovydne, currently Stryi Raion, Lviv Oblast, Ukraine.
+Jacyk was born into a peasant family in the small rural village of Verkhnie Synyovydne, then part of Poland.

 In 1944 Jacyk left Ukraine as a refugee and settled in St. Pölten (Austria), then in 1945 he headed to Regensburg (Germany) and from there immigrated to Canada as a displaced person in 1949.

-Jacyk completed high school, a six month course in steam engines and a one year course in dairy products and production.
+Jacyk completed high school, a six-month course in steam engines and a one-year course in dairy products and production.
 He studied Spanish, German and English in preparation for immigration.
 Once in Canada, he completed the Economics and Management Practices program at the University of Toronto, doing so part-time while building his business.

 Career

 In Toronto he worked in a dairy, for CN, started Arka Book Store, owned a restaurant, a furniture store, and partnered with 17 others in an aluminum window and door manufacturing.
 He ventured to become a sole residential house builder and developer by establishing Accurate Builders Limited and Prombank Investment Limited in 1959.
 Several years later he branched out to include industrial-commercial development.
 The Prombank Group of Companies survives him into the second generation.“Through most of his adult life, Peter Jacyk celebrated two separate but linked qualities: his Ukrainian roots and his Canadian identity.
 Neither was permitted to interfere with or denigrate the other; each represented a different facet of his pride”.